shubhankar-shandilya-india/Cryptoverse-without-firebase/README.md

 # Cryptoverse
-{A web app which shows Trending Cryptos and Top 100   Coins Chart.
+A web app which shows Trending Cryptos and Top 100   Coins Chart.